icaros-usc/pyribs/tests/README.md

 For information on running tests, see [CONTRIBUTING.md](../CONTRIBUTING.md).

-## Testing Examples
+## Additional Tests

-This directory also contains `examples.sh`, a long-running script intended to check that the examples are working.
+This directory also contains:

+- `examples.sh`: checks that the examples work end-to-end
+- `tutorials.sh`: checks that the tutorials work end-to-end